Haitham4/SPRINT/README.md

 2. Positive training file: the file that contains known interactions

- Each known interaction is one line.
+ Each known interaction forms one line.

  The format is: < Protein1_name > < Protein2_name >

 3. Testing files (optional)	: the files that contains testing interactions

- Each known interaction is one line.
+ Each known interaction forms one line.

  The format is: < Protein1_name > < Protein2_name >